awslabs/aws-ai-solution-kit/docs/en/deploy-human-image-segmentation.md

 deployment_time: 15 Minutes
 destroy_time: 9 Minutes
 sample_image: Image URL address
-feature_description: Segment human bodies from background and return the alpha channel
+feature_description: Segment human bodies from background and return the alpha channel which is a color component representing the degree of transparency of a color.
-feature_scenario: It can be applied to photo background replacement, post-processing, ID photo production, portrait keying beautification, background defocusing and many other scenarios.
+feature_scenario: Applicable to photo background replacement, post-processing, ID photo production, portrait cutout beautification, background blur and many other scenarios.
 ---

 {%